 The Abandonment of Perfection?

 Too often we run into uninformed clients or overzealous counsel that improperly believe that anything and everything within a target’s organization needs to be preserved.
 While it is true that your duty to preserve exceeds your duty to produce, by no means do the Rules require that all ESI be preserved.
 The other aspect that we often see is counsel, without evaluating the nature of the risk, demands that the preservation efforts of the organization be perfect.
 Similarly, the Rules do not talk about perfection.
 What is perfection anyhow when the litigation at-hand is likely to be a moving target?
 I would be hard-pressed to find a matter that we have been involved in that the organization, counsel for both sides and everyone involved came to the table at the beginning with all of the answers and that nothing changed throughout the matter; it just doesn’t happen.
-And so, the preservation efforts need to accommodate that.
+And so, the efforts for preservation of digital evidence need to accommodate that.

 Identifying and Lowering the Risk